Get insider access

 No

-Although Samsung advertises it supports DisplayPort 1.4, it's limited to DisplayPort 1.2 bandwidth.
+Although Samsung advertises that it supports DisplayPort 1.4, it's limited to DisplayPort 1.2 bandwidth.
 Even the on-screen display confirms that it supports DisplayPort 1.2, as you can see here.

 Inputs